Philippines tourist visa requirements are fairly clear and easy to understand. Most nationalities are visa-exempt for stays up to 30 days.

 Philippines tourist visa cannot be applied through a visa/travel agency.
 You must apply in person at the consulate in the country of your passport or country of your legal residence.

 Philippines visa processing time is usually 2 – 10 working days.
-For some specific countries, applications must be sent to Manila for verification.
+For some specific countries, applications are sent to Manila for verification.
 It might take longer to process such applications.

 No refunds are allowed if the visa is not approved before the departure date.
-Make sure to apply for the visa at least 3 months in advance to avoid any delays.
+Make sure to apply for the visa at least 3 months in advance to avoid interruptions to your travel plans.

 Priority visa service